lirm/aeron-go/archive/README.md

  * 10 FIXMEs
  * [?]
 Implement AuthConnect, Challenge/Response
  * [?]
 Add remaining archive protocol packets to proxy, control, archive API, and tests.
+ * We can perform a small but frequent optimization by invoking the decoder SbeTemplateId functions in init() and only allocating the structure we need.
+It's arguable that SBE should provide a static function version of this.

 ## Recently Done
  * Bunch of documentation
  * Restructured the encoders into the codecs package for better doc and fewer globals
+ * [Fixed] RecordingSignalEvents currently throw off the count of fragments/records we want.

 # Bigger picture issues
  * Decided not to do locking in sync api, could subsequently add locks, or just async with locks if desired.